Copilot User Guide

 How to use this guide

-This guide is split into three tabs: Copilot Basic for browser-based use, Copilot Premium for users with a Microsoft 365 license connected to their work account, and Training & Resources with free, vetted videos and courses.
+This guide is split into four tabs: Copilot Premium for users with a Microsoft 365 license connected to their work account, Copilot Basic for browser-based use, Plans & Limits with pricing and limit details for each tier, and Training & Resources with free, vetted videos and courses.

 Both license tabs cover core skills — prompting, drafting, summarizing, and meeting support — so you can see what each license can (and cannot) do.